-Glencore said that its "long stop date" for finalizing the $33 billion deal was now March 15, six weeks later than the January 31 date it set in December, which itself represented a month extension.
+Glencore said that its "long stop date" for finalising the $33 billion deal was now March 15, six weeks later than the January 31 date it set in December, which itself represented a month extension.

 "The parties have agreed the new long stop date in order to give them the flexibility to complete the merger after the release of the preliminary results," the company said in a statement.